kragniz/typejudge/README.rst

 Judgement as a Service.

-Typejudge will automatically check for semver compliance based on type hints.
+Typejudge will automatically check for `semver <http://semver.org/>`_ compliance based on type hints.
 If the type signature for a function changes, it will judge this to be an API change and recommend a major version bump.

+This is largely inspired by Elm's package manager, which also enforces semver.

 Installation